 To form an effective barrier to the oil, containment booms must be held stationary and kept in a fairly straight line without discontinuities that can cause oil entrainment.
 Small changes in the deflection angle or shape of the boom due to anchor drift can cause the boom to fail due to oil entrainment.
 Mooring lines that do not stretch under tension are preferred.
 Whenever possible, anchoring should be done on shore where more control is available for positioning, moving and selecting secure anchor points.
-Permanent mooring systems should be positioned at critical locations to reduce the amount of time needed to deploy boom.
-Fixed structures on the shore should be identified or permanent anchoring systems installed.
+Permanent mooring systems should be identified or permanent anchoring systems installed.
 There are a variety of anchors available and their holding power is variable based on bottom type, weight, anchor type, scope of line, and amount of chain.
 Various configurations of multiple anchors can be used to increase the combined holding power.